gboeing/ppd430/syllabus/readme.md

 ## Module 1

-**Aug 22 - Introduction and Setup**
+**Aug 27 - Introduction**

-We introduce the course, the syllabus, and the semester's expectations and schedule.
+We introduce the course, the syllabus, the semester's expectations and schedule, and set up the computing environment for coursework.

 Readings to be completed prior to class: